yogendra/techsummit/README.md

 1. Edit `.envrc` and update following variables
     - HOSTED_ZONE_ID - Put you Route 53 hosted zone id
     - ROOT_DOMAIN - Root domain for the demo.
 All the environemnes would be configured under this domain=.
 Example: aws.ROOT_DOMAIN, local.ROOT_DOMAIN, etc.
+    - MY_EMAIL - Used in issueing TLS certificates from letsencrypt (cert-manager)
+    - AWS_REGION - Used in issueing TLS certificates from letsencrypt (cert-manager)
 1. Initialize env

     ```